 Seafood consumption safety is a concern in streams, rivers, lakes, coastal waters, and bays and estuaries where sport and commercial fishing, and shellfish harvesting, have been designated as beneficial uses.
 Both federal and state agencies have jurisdiction over this issue, but only the federal Food and Drug Administration (FDA) sets specific action levels and these only for commercial fish.
 California's Office of Environmental Health Hazard Assessment (OEHHA) sets threshold levels for certain chemicals in sportfish as the basis for establishing site- and species-specific consumption advisories.
 Neither federal nor state agencies conduct systematic tissue monitoring for risk assessment.
 OEHHA, however, has used monitoring data collected for other purposes for its assessments.
 For example, OEHHA has used data from SWAMP's statewide assessments of sportfish tissue contamination.
-The studies were designed to give a statewide picture of fish contaminant levels.
-Elevated levels have been found to be wide-spread, suggesting that more fish consumption advisories will be necessary.
-However, monitoring needed to gather needed data is currently unfunded.
+Although these studies were not originally designed to support human health risk assessment, efforts are underway to adapt the monitoring design to better support OEHHA's needs.
 A second program, coordinated by the Department of Public Health in cooperation with a number of academic and other institutions, conducts statewide monitoring of shellfish and marine biotoxins in coastal waters and bays and estuaries.